8 Considerations to Assess Mixed Use Property for Sale

 Mixed use property for sale can offer numerous advantages over other commercial income property types.
 Mixed use properties boost the vitality of their surrounding neighborhoods and they tend to use space extremely efficiently.

 Like all properties, of course, you need to be aware of the various challenges before you purchase a mixed use property.
 But you can easily overcome these through proper assessment of the property’s opportunities.
 Moreover, for ease of access and after-hours excitement, it’s hard to beat the curb appeal of a mixed used facility.
 These include amenities such as bars, restaurants, stores, movie theaters, gyms and much more.
-You can find a Borrower’s Guide to Mixed-Use Development here.
+You can also read our Borrower’s Guide to Mixed-Use Development.
 Additionally, the following are some important factors to consider when purchasing a mixed use property.

 1. Efficiency of Multi-Use Property for Sale